By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-In the phase IIb trial, conducted in young children across multiple African sites, the team measured IgG responses to six distinct CSP peptides.
-The critical finding emerged when analysing antibody patterns: children with high titre IgG to NANP2 (the amino acid sequence NANPNANP) who also demonstrated cross-reactivity to the J1 epitope (KQPADGNPDPNANPN) showed a significantly reduced hazard ratio for clinical malaria compared to low-responders.
-This correlation between specific antibody patterns and reduced disease risk marks one of the first quantifiable immunological correlates of protection for RTS,S in this age group, according to the analysis published in PLOS Medicine.
+In the phase IIb trial conducted in young children across multiple African sites, the team measured IgG responses to six distinct CSP peptides.
+Through post hoc analysis of antibody responses in the RTS,S phase IIb clinical trial, the researchers found that children with high IgG responses to NANP2 (the amino acid sequence NANPNANP) and cross-reactivity to the J1 epitope (KQPADGNPDPNANPN) had a significantly reduced risk of clinical malaria compared to children with low responses, as reported in PLOS Medicine.

 RTS,S Antibody Epitope Responses and Malaria Risk Reduction in Phase IIb Trial